wilfredmulenga/GADS-project-phase/README.md

 In the gcloud command, the 'no-address' value in the --network-interface option means that an external IP will not be created for this VM.

- Task 2: Creating a Windows VM
+ 2. Creating a Windows VM

  To find the name of the image that I needed I used the command `gcloud compute images list` which returns
 a full list of public images with their image names, versions numbers, and image sizes.